The Academic Experience

 Stanford's motto, "the wind of freedom blows," a call to unfettered research, service and discovery, was adopted as a guiding principle more than 100 years ago.

 Stanford's pioneering spirit of the American West fuels much of its mission, which is to overcome our time's seemingly intractable challenges through open and fearless inquiry and action.
 Take the time to learn more about how our academic programs and undergraduate research opportunities relate to our mission.
-These pages will also provide you with basic information about majors and minors as well as the General Education requirements.

-The reach of Stanford's campus extends far beyond Palo Alto —to Monterey Bay (home of the Hopkins Marine Institute), to the Stanford in Washington Program, and to 13 study-abroad programs from Beijing to Berlin.
+The reach of Stanford's campus extends far beyond Palo Alto—to Monterey Bay (home of the Hopkins Marine Institute), to the Stanford in Washington Program, and to 13 study-abroad programs from Beijing to Berlin.

 Stanford allocates more than $5 million in funding for undergraduate research.